space

 Website Menus

-I suppose the answer to most of your problem can be found in your saying that “I don’t want anyone to have power over me.”
-Well, OK, it may not be that clear immediately, so let’s look at it.
+I believe that the answer to most of your problem can be found in your saying that “I don’t want anyone to have power over me.”
+Well, OK, it may not be that clear to you immediately, so let’s look at it.

 Masochistic fantasies have two wishes within them: a wish to be dominated, and a wish to be punished.
 Now, in order to untangle this a bit, we first have to examine the wish to be dominated.
 Most likely, in childhood you had experiences in which you were overwhelmed, or “smothered,” so to speak, by someone you needed and whose love you wanted.
 So you wanted the love, but hated the smothering.
 But that “hate” was just too “ugly” a feeling to tolerate, so you had to push it out of awareness.
 And, at the same time, you resigned yourself, unwillingly of course, to the fact that “love” had to be intimately associated with domination.